Scripture quotations are from the 1901 American Standard Version unless otherwise indicated.

 (Rev 20:6,14; Rev 21:8)

 “The second death” refers to the lake of fire, the eternal place of torment for those who don’t know Christ as Lord and Savior (Rev 19:20; 20:10; 20:14-15).
 The phrase “second death” implies that there is a first death.
-This first death is likely physical death, and not spiritual death, as Jesus was just talking about physical death in this context.
-Accordingly, Jesus is encouraging them that though they may have to suffer physical death, they will not be hurt by the “second death,” which will go on forever.
+This first death in this context may be physical death, and not spiritual death, as Jesus was just talking about physical death.
+If so, Jesus is encouraging them that though they may have to suffer physical death, they will not be hurt by the “second death,” which will go on forever.
+However, to be scripturally consistent, the first death is actually spiritual death.
+We are spiritually dead until we are born-again in Christ.
+Spiritual death has its end in the “second death.”
+Either way, we’re to be encouraged that all of life’s troubles will one day be behind us, and in the Lord’s presence forever and ever.